parkyngj/24/README.md

 For rules and details, see [Wikipedia article on 24](https://en.wikipedia.org/wiki/24_Game).

-# Purpose of this project
+# Purposes of this project

-Mix it up and learn a different framework than Ruby + Sinatra/Rails.
+* Mix it up and learn a different framework than Ruby + Sinatra/Rails.
+* Learn more Javascript.